LisaHackett97/help-my-plants/README.md

 - I followed the Code Institute Boutique Ado walkthrough to guide me through the structure and help me learn what I needed to do.
 - Stripe JS Core logic/payment flow comes from ( https://stripe.com/docs/payments/accept-a-payment)
 - And CSS from (https://stripe.com/docs/stripe-js)
+- Code for back to top taken from B Ado project

 ### Acknowledgements